Alternatives to Detention:

 Agency Affected: Department of Homeland Security

 Comments: In fiscal year 2015, we reported on the U.S. Immigration and Customs Enforcement's (ICE) Alternatives to Detention (ATD) program.
 We found that ICE's ATD contractor had collected data on aliens' compliance with requirements to appear at their immigration hearings for aliens in one of the two components of the ATD program.
-However, ICE had not collected similar data for aliens in the other component of the program.
-We recommended that ICE collect and report data on aliens' compliance with court appearance requirements for all participants in the ATD program.
-In March 2015, ICE officials stated that the ATD contractor was collecting data on court appearance compliance for aliens in both components of the ATD program and that it was conducting training to its ICE officers to become more aware of the option to have the contractor track these data.
-However, officials stated that they did not expect that 100 percent of aliens in the ATD program would be tracked for court compliance by the contractor.
+However, ICE had not collected similar data for aliens in the other component the program.
+We recommended that ICE collect and report data on alien compliance with court appearance requirements for participants in this component of the ATD program.
+In March 2015, ICE officials stated that the ATD contractor was collecting data on court appearance compliance for aliens in both components of the ATD program and that it was conducting training to its ICE officers to become more aware of the option to have the ATD contractor track these data.
+As of June 2017, ICE reported that the ATD contractor was collecting data on aliens' court appearance compliance for approximately 88 percent of aliens in the ATD program that were awaiting a hearing.
+However, ICE officials stated that they did not expect that 100 percent of aliens in the ATD program would be tracked for court appearance compliance by the contractor.
 Officials reported that this was because there may be instances where ICE has chosen to monitor an alien directly, rather than have the contractor track an alien's compliance with court appearance requirements.
-Officials stated that ICE officers may decide to monitor an alien directly as a way to be fiscally responsible (i.e., when an alien's court date is far in the future and court tracking conducted by the contractor would be costly).
-In October 2015, ICE reported that the ATD contractor was collecting data on aliens' court appearance compliance for approximately 85 percent of aliens in the ATD program that were awaiting a hearing.
-Officials stated in November 2015 that for aliens monitored directly by ICE, ICE officers are to track data on alien's court compliance in a government database, but that there may be limitations to these data given available resources.
-To fully address this recommendation, ICE would need to ensure that data on court appearance compliance is sufficiently tracked and reported on for all aliens,including aliens that ICE monitors directly.
+Officials stated that ICE officers may decide to monitor an alien directly because they determine that it is in the Government's best interest or it is fiscally responsible when an alien's court date is far in the future and court tracking conducted by the contractor would be costly.
+In July 2017, ICE reported that they assessed whether ICE officers that directly monitor aliens in the ATD program had reliable data to determine court appearance compliance.
+ICE provided documentation of its assessment, which found no practical or appropriate way to obtain such data without devoting significant amount of resources from limited funds.
+Although, ICE is not collecting court appearance compliance data for all aliens in both components of the ATD program, it has met the intent of recommendation by collecting and reporting on all available data on the majority of aliens in both components of the ATD program.
+As a result of these actions, ICE has data to monitor the aliens' court appearance compliance for both components of the ATD program, and this recommendation is closed as implemented.

 Recommendation: To strengthen ICE's management of the ATD program and ensure that it has complete and reliable data to assess and make necessary resource and management decisions, the Secretary of Homeland Security should direct the Deputy Assistant Secretary of ICE to require that field offices ensure that ICE or contractor staff collect and report data on alien compliance with court appearance requirements for all participants in the Technology-only component of the ATD program.